mixelpixel/Learn-C-The-Hard-Way/README.md

     100 12.1M  100 12.1M    0     0  1213k      0  0:00:10  0:00:10 --:--:-- 1372k
     $  md5 valgrind-3.12.0.tar.bz2
     MD5 (valgrind-3.12.0.tar.bz2) = 6eb03c0c10ea917013a7622e483d61bb
+    $  tar -xjvf valgrind-3.12.0.tar.bz2
     ```

+<details><summary>Click here for some fun info on Valgrynd</summary><p>
+    > 1.1.
+How do you pronounce "Valgrind"?
+    > The "Val" as in the word "value".
+The "grind" is pronounced with a short 'i' -- ie. "grinned" (rhymes with "tinned") rather than "grined" (rhymes with "find").
+    >
+    > Don't feel bad: almost everyone gets it wrong at first.
+    > ------------------------------------------------------------------------
+    >
+    > 1.2.
+Where does the name "Valgrind" come from?
+    > From Nordic mythology.
+Originally (before release) the project was named Heimdall, after the watchman of the Nordic gods.
+He could "see a hundred miles by day or night, hear the grass growing, see the wool growing on a sheep's back", etc. This would have been a great name, but it was already taken by a security package "Heimdal".
+    >
+    > Keeping with the Nordic theme, Valgrind was chosen.
+Valgrind is the name  of the main entrance to Valhalla (the Hall of the Chosen Slain in Asgard).
+Over this entrance there resides a wolf and over it there is the head of a boar and on it perches a huge eagle, whose eyes can see to the far regions of the nine worlds.
+Only those judged worthy by the guardians are allowed to pass through Valgrind.
+All others are refused entrance.
+    >
+    > It's not short for "value grinder", although that's not a bad guess.

+</p></details>